 Playthings (1933)

-The story tells of a toy manufacturer in the city who advises a group of citizens to continue producing conventional toys regardless of the huge international toy competitors.
+The story tells of a toy manufacturer in the city who advises a group of citizens to continue producing conventional toys irrespective of the huge international toy competitors.
 Associated with several other movies made in the same time period, Playthings is a patriotic propaganda movie showing hesitation towards China’s rapid urbanization and automation.

 Made after Japan’s invasion of China it is a Marxist melodrama with strong nationalist convictions.
 Today, the movie is identified as one of the most effective Chinese movies of the 20th century.
-Produced during the Golden Age of Chinese cinema, the movie has been regarded by modern movie critics as a timeless movie of great social significance.
+Produced during the Golden Age of Chinese cinema, the movie has been regarded by modern movie critics as a timeless movie of great social importance.
 Its focus on the difficulty, ingenuity, nationalism, and determination portrayed by actress Ruan Lingyu helped advance the “New Woman” archetype; an important concept during the 1930s in China.
 It is considered among the best Chinese movies ever made.

 Springtime Silkworms (1933)

 Today the movie is considered among the first movies of the leftist movement in 1930s Shanghai.
 The movie tells the story of a family of silk farmers in Zhejiang District, who endure challenges and starvation when their silkworm cocoon plant dies.
-The movie exposes not only the extreme market problems that forced the family into destitution, but also superstitious notions and narcissism.
+The movie exposes not only the extreme market problems that forced the family into destitution but also superstitious notions and narcissism.

 Old Tong Bao is the patriarch of a family of silkworm farmers in Zhejiang.
 He refuses to purchase international types of silkworms for his next plantation.
 The problems of the market are serious and despite the initiatives taken by his family in the breeding of silkworms, the cocoons fail to bring profit to the market.